joshuawatson/Devdactic-Challenges/#1 - Build a Calculator with Ionic/README.md

 # Description
-This is the winning App of Pavel Hodek.
+The challenge for this repo was [Build a Calculator with Ionic](https://devdactic.com/challenge-1/) and this is the winning App of Pavel Hodek.

 The original Repo can be found at https://github.com/pavelhodek/calc

 Calc is simple calculator app created using Ionic Framework.